mikke89/RmlUiDoc/pages/cpp_manual/events.md

 	const {{page.lib_ns}}::Core::String& GetType() const;
 	// Get the event id.
 	EventId GetId() const;

+	// Stops propagation of the event if it is interruptible, but finish all listeners on the current element. void StopPropagation();
+	// Stops propagation of the event if it is interruptible, including to any other listeners on the current element. void StopImmediatePropagation();
+	// Prevents the default actions from being performed. void PreventDefault();

 	// Returns the value of one of the event's parameters.
 	// @param key[in] The name of the desired parameter.
 	// @return The value of the requested parameter. template < typename T >
 	T GetParameter(const {{page.lib_ns}}::Core::String& key, const T& default_value);

-	// Stops propagation of the event, but finish all listeners on the current element. void StopPropagation();
-	// Stops propagation of the event, including to any other listeners on the current element. void StopImmediatePropagation();
 };
 ```